marcoalopez/marcoalopez.github.io/Resume.md

 ## Appointments (only academic related)

-**2022 - present** - Research associate in the Department of Geology at the University of Oviedo (Spain)
+**2022 - 2023** - Research associate in the Department of Geology at the University of Oviedo (Spain)

 **2020 - 2021** - CNRS research associate in Géosciences Montpellier at the Université de Montpellier (2 years, full-time)